 "The best petting zoo and animals hands down!"

-Petting Zoo
+Petting Farm

 Lucky Ladd Farms is home to the largest petting farm attraction of it's kind in Tennessee featuring hundreds of friendly farm animals and exotic livestock.
-You will learn about a variety of domesticated farm animals and enjoy unique live encounters.
+You will learn about a variety of domesticated farm animals and enjoy unique live animal encounters.
 Our interactive approach is fun for young and young-of-heart alike!

 Children are safely led around a pony carousel in a fenced enclosure by a trained attendant.
 Parents may be asked to assist children depending on their size and abilities.